 It is also very important for brands to drive online traffic to offline stores where customers can physically interact with the brand and enjoy entertaining shopping experiences, so brands should invest in events connecting online and offline, such as livestreaming at brick-and-mortars, or bringing fans to stores for gifts or free consultation.

 Even many of the technology e-commerce players such as Alibaba, JD.com, and Amazon are investing in real-world brand and shopping experiences that complement the online experience.

 As user behavior is evolving, websites are increasingly becoming less and less relevant in China.
 Meanwhile, WeChat mini-programs have been so much favored and should be utilized more by brands.

 Besides, Chinese consumers also tend to shop on prominent 3rd-party e-retailers than on individual websites.

-This doesn’t say that you don’t need a website – it’s still your hub of information and for SEO purpose.
-However, the role of websites in this market is not that sophisticated like in the West.
+This doesn’t say that you don’t need a website – it’s still your hub of information for SEO purposes.
+However, the role of websites in this market is not as sophisticated as in the West.